What is Nitric Oxide?

 In this article, we’ll talk about what nitric oxide is, its benefits, and how to increase your NO levels.

-That’s why it’s also known as nitrogen monoxide or NO. What makes NO complicated is the good and bad effects it has on the world.
+That’s why it’s also known as nitrogen monoxide or NO. What makes nitric oxide complicated is the good and bad effects it has on the world.

 For example, nitric oxide is a free radical, meaning it’s missing an electron in its outermost ring.

-Free radicals are oftentimes highly reactive (they work quickly) and short-lived (they don’t last long).
-Nitric oxide is also a common pollutant found in our upper atmosphere which causes certain CAIR-related problems.
+Free radicals are often highly reactive (they work quickly) and short-lived (they don’t last long).
+Nitric oxide is also a common pollutant found in our upper atmosphere, which causes certain CAIR-related problems.

-That said, NO IS far from all bad ... in fact, in many cases, it can actually be very beneficial.
+That said, nitric oxide is far from all bad ... in fact, in many cases, it can actually be very beneficial.

 How Does Nitric Oxide Work in the Body?

 So, what are the main benefits of nitric oxide?
-In this article, we’ll talk about five major benefits of having this NO molecule in your system.
+In this article, we’ll talk about five major benefits of having this nitric oxide molecule in your system.

 The benefits of nitric oxide have been shown to help: